citrix/terraform-provider-citrixadc/README.md

 See <https://developer-docs.citrix.com/projects/netscaler-nitro-api/en/12.0/configuration/network/rnat/rnat/#rnat> for possible values for these arguments and for an exhaustive list of arguments.

+## Using `remote-exec` for one-time tasks
+Terraform is useful for maintaining desired state for a set of resources.
+It is less useful for tasks such as network configuration which don't change.
+Network configuration is like using a provisioner inside Terraform.
+The directory `examples/remote-exec` show examples of how Terraform can use ssh to accomplish these one-time tasks.

 ## Building
 ### Assumption
 * You have (some) experience with Terraform, the different provisioners and providers that come out of the box,